-In my humble opinion as a mom with a hectic schedule and refined taste, soup season is the best season!
+In my humble opinion as a mom with a hectic schedule and passion for big flavor, soup season is the best season!
 I love to prep soups on a Sunday and enjoy them for lunches and dinners throughout the week!

 It’s a great way to sneak in extra veggies for my family, and this Pumpkin Carrot Soup and my ever-popular Vegetable Pastina Soup are two of my favorites to warm up with!

-- Apple.
-Make sure to use a sweet one like Fuji, Ambrosia, Gala, Honeycrisp, or Red Delicious.
+Make sure to use a sweet variety of apple like Fuji, Ambrosia, Gala, Honeycrisp, or Red Delicious.
 This will bring out the sweetness in the pumpkin and carrots and temper the bitter after taste pumpkin can sometimes have.

 Carrot Pumpkin Soup Tips and Tricks